 It’s also important that these clocks are developed by scientists who collaborate and publish their methods and results in peer-reviewed scientific journals, so these clocks can be verified and checked by other, independent scientists.

 Unfortunately, most commercially available epigenetic clocks do not fall in these categories.
-Luckily, a very few of them do, and these are likely the best epigenetic clocks available.
+NOVOS, however, does fall into each of these categories and offers the best-in-class NOVOS Age.